-And like Colorado Technical University, NDSU allows its students, in the first four weeks of class, to test out of a class if they feel they already possess the knowledge and skill offered in the course.
-This makes North Dakota State’s program attractive to those with previous experience in software engineering who nevertheless need to attain a graduate degree for new or better employment.
+These key elements make North Dakota State’s program attractive to those with previous experience in software engineering who nevertheless need to attain a graduate degree for new or better employment.
+And it’s affordable to boot!
 NDSU is regionally accredited by the North Central Association of Colleges and Schools.

 Kennesaw State University

 In 2015 Kennesaw State College merged with Southern Polytechnic State University to become Kennesaw State University.
 Kennesaw, a member school of the University System of Georgia, now boasts over 30,000 students, making it the third largest university in the state.

 One thing that makes KSU’s MS in Software Engineering unique is that those with an undergraduate degree in a field unrelated to computing can nevertheless complete an online Graduate Certificate in Software Engineering Foundations and then be eligible for the Master’s degree.
 Kennesaw State University has been regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 Colorado Technical University

 Colorado Technical University is a for profit STEM based research university in Colorado Springs.
 Founded with the education needs of veterans in mind, CTU has retained its focus on educational outreach to veterans and military personnel and in 2013 was named the best university for veterans in the category of online education.

-However, in recent years its reputation has taken a hit because of questionable recruiting and advertising practices.
+CTU’s program in Software Engineering is a specialization of its broader Master’s of Science in Computer Science degree.
 One program unique to CTU is its fast track program.
 In addition to its credit transfer program, its fast track program allows students to demonstrate their competence in select courses and, if they pass the examination, get credit for that course.
-This would be a valuable benefit to a student coming to CTU’s degree program with previous work experience in the field of software engineering.
-CTU’s degree in software engineering is a specialization of its broader Master’s of Science in Computer Science degree.
-All of its online degree programs are accredited by the Higher Learning Commission.
+A sampling of courses includes:

 University of Houston, Clear Lake

 The history of the University of Houston-Clear Lake is closely tied to the history of NASA in the Clear Lake area.
 After the manned space program moved to Clear Lake, NASA requested a regional center for higher studies.
 The City of Houston responded by founding the UHCL campus.

-In addition, online classes are offered less often than face to face classes, meaning online students will take longer to graduate.
-For those to whom these are not insurmountable obstacles, however, UHCL’s program has a lot to offer, including a number of interesting specializations within the degree program such as gaming, robotics, and software project management.
+The program at the University of Houston-Clear Lake has a lot to offer, including a number of interesting specializations within the degree program such as gaming, robotics, and software project management.
 The University of Houston-Clear Lake has been accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.